humanitycodes/www/coursework/lessons/slides/rails-database-intro.md

 But what about __models__?
 Well, each model is a kind of _thing_ we want to save information about in our app.
 For example, Twitter will save information about users and tweets.
 Email services will need to save information about users, emails, attachments, and contacts.
 We'll have a model for each of these that defines which details we want to keep track of in our database.

 To better wrap our heads around this, let's walk through a complete, hypothetical model for blog posts.
 As we do, it'll be helpful to have a dummy app you can play around with now and delete afterwards.
-Go ahead and create that now:
+Go ahead and create that now in your Code Lab directory:

 ``` bash
 rails new models_practice --skip-test-unit